 Train Your Staff to Take on Multiple Roles

-Training your staff should be the number one priority before reopening.
-Show your hosts how to enter orders into the POS system.
-Have your bartenders wipe down tables on the floor if they're not making drinks.
-Teach your servers how to mix drinks or prep batched cocktails.
+Training your staff should be the number one priority before reopening; show your hosts how to enter orders into the POS system, or teach your servers how to prep batched cocktails.

 Those in managerial roles will need to step up significantly, and take a more hands on approach with both FOH and BOH duties.
-Rather than scheduling three servers, you may be able to get by with one skilled bartender, one server that is trained behind the bar, and a manager that can take orders or make drinks as needed.
+This will allow you to schedule less hourly workers, and your managers can jump in as needed.

 Lifting up your staff and encouraging them to help each other wherever possible, will allow you to staff less people on the floor (thereby cutting your labor costs), and give them the opportunity to make more money while restaurants operate at reduced capacity.